-There are different methods for calculating your RMD depending on whether you use the uniform-lifetime, joint-and-survivor or single-life expectancy table.
+There are different methods for calculating your RMD depending on whether you use the uniform-lifetime, joint-and-survivor, or single-life expectancy table.

-Remember, if you hold both a 401(k) and a Traditional IRA, you will need to take your RMDs by December 31 from each account (unless you are still working for the company who’s 401(k) you are participating in) in order to avoid the 50% penalty.
+Remember, if you hold both a 401(k) and a Traditional IRA, you will need to take your RMDs by December 31 from each account (unless you are still working for the company whose 401(k) you are participating in) to avoid the 50% penalty.

 What To Do With Your RMDs

 Most retirees rely on their RMDs for various living expenses such as housing, food, and entertainment.
-Should you be in a place that you don’t rely on your RMDs for your regular retirement expenses, you can donate your RMDs to charity.
+Should you be in a place where you don’t rely on your RMDs for your regular retirement expenses, you can donate your RMDs to charity.

-When you make a QCD, you will not have to pay income tax on the withdrawn money which could help keep you below a certain income threshold.
+When you make a QCD, you will not have to pay income tax on the withdrawn money, which could help keep you below a certain income threshold.
 For the process to work, the IRA custodian must transfer the funds directly from the IRA to the charity of your choice.
 Should you withdraw the money yourself, you will need to pay taxes on it.

-Here at Retire To, it is our goal that you live the retirement of your dreams.
+At Goepper Burkhardt Wealth Management, it is our goal that you live the retirement of your dreams.
 Are you ready to start creating your retirement income strategy, or does your existing plan need a refresh?

 Reach out to us anytime, and we would love to help you!